w3c/wot/WG/charter.md

 ## Deliverables

-This Working Group will develop specifications and progress them to W3C Recommendations for the following work items:
+This Working Group will develop specifications and progress them to W3C Recommendations for the following work items, each of which will be expected to have a section on security and privacy considerations.

 ### Linked Data vocabulary for describing data models